quangnguyen17/react-typescript-clean-starter-project/README.md

 # react-typescript-clean-template

-- React/Typescript clean template for your new projects; extraneous junks that come with `create-react-app` have been removed.
+- React/Typescript clean template for your new projects; extraneous junks that come with `create-react-app` are removed.
 - Comes with CSS margin, padding reset.

 ## Prerequisites